 Piotr Maciej Kaczyński:

-•A certified trainer (by the European Commission) with the European Institute of Public Administration (EIPA), who has trained over 1,000 civil servants and employees of the European political parties;
+•A certified trainer (by the European Commission) who has trained over 1,000 civil servants and employees of the European political parties;

 •Experienced trainer in cooperation with member states administrations (ahead of the Bulgarian Council Presidency 2018, also involved with the Polish Council Presidency 2011);